databrickslabs/ucx/README.md

 ```

 This command will remap the cluster to uc enabled one.When we run this command it will list all the clusters
-and its id's and asks to provide the cluster id's as comma separated value which has to be remapped, by default it will take all.
+and its id's and asks to provide the cluster id's as comma separated value which has to be remapped, by default it will take all cluster ids.
 Once we provide the cluster id's it will update these clusters to UC enabled.Back up of the existing cluster
-config will be stored in backup folder inside the installed location(backup/clusters/cluster_id.json) as a json.
+config will be stored in backup folder inside the installed location(backup/clusters/cluster_id.json) as a json file.This will help
+to revert the cluster remapping.

 ## `revert-cluster-remap` command